MA & PhD Program Application Process

 Upload your Statement of Purpose in the Materials section of the online application.
 Read more about the Statement of Purpose in our Admissions FAQ.

-- In what ways are you prepared to advance equity, access, inclusion, justice, and diversity in your research, teaching, and graduate studies?
+In no more than 500 words, in what ways would you advance equity, access, inclusion, and justice in your research, teaching, and graduate studies?

 The Extenuating Circumstances statement is an optional component of our application process and is not applicable to all applicants.
 This is a space to share factors that might contextualize your application.
 For example, an applicant might address challenges that affected their grades.